caboche/CuReSim-LoRM/README.md

 For big datasets you can use the ”java -XmxYYg” argument to allocate more memory to CuReSim (e.g. -Xmx20g to allocate 20Gb of RAM).

+# Support
+For questions and comments, please contact us at segolene.caboche(AT)pasteur-lille.fr.

+# Citation

+A manuscript describing MICRA is under publication.
+If you make use of the MICRA pipeline, please cite us:
+Caboche et al., Fast characterization of microbial genomes from high-throughput sequencing data (submited).